 Large Pets

-We can accommodate large dogs.
-Dr. Taylor attends visits alone and may ask that a family member or friend be available to help with gentle lifting or positioning for large and extra-large dogs.
+I am able to accommodate large and extra-large dogs.
+Because I attend visits alone, I may ask that a family member or friend be available to assist with gentle lifting or positioning when needed.
+This helps ensure your pet’s comfort and safety throughout the visit.

 • A watercolor painting of a bird, a rabbit, and a turtle.
 The bird is perched above the rabbit and turtle, which are on the ground.